prasadsatyam9799-cyber/pages/blueprint.md

 ## Overview

 This project is a responsive website for "Weathering Online," a source for weather information, news, and interactive games.
-It features a clean, modern design with a focus on user experience and accessibility.
+The current focus is on building a "Tap Challenge" game on the "Free Fire Challenge" page.

 ## Implemented Styles, Designs, and Features